 In light of the European harmonization for product notifications (Annex VIII to the CLP regulation), the BfR has been able to accept notifications since the first release of the ECHA Submission Portal.
 This means that companies can send product notifications in the PCN format via the ECHA Submission Portal.

 Until 31.12.2020, the BfR will still accept product notifications in the “XProduktmeldung” format for products for consumer and professional use.
 From 01.01.2021, only the PCN format will be accepted, even though the BfR portal will remain intact.
 In her presentation, Ms. Kathrin Begemann of the BfR stated that Germany accepts dossiers in English and German.

 Notification for Detergents Continue

-While the EU regulation applies only to mixtures classified for health and physical hazards, Dr. Ronald Keipert clarified that the national regulation for detergents and cleaning products still apply (see Article 10 of the German Detergent and Cleaning Agents Act).
-This means that even if non-hazardous, detergents and cleaning products placed on the German market needs to be notified.
+While the EU regulation applies only to mixtures classified for health and physical hazards, Dr. Ronald Keipert clarified that the national regulation for detergents and cleaning products still applies (see Article 10 of the German Detergent and Cleaning Agents Act).
+This means that even if non-hazardous, detergents and cleaning products are placed on the German market need to be notified.
 It was indicated at the conference that the “XProduktmeldung” format shall continue to be used to notify non-hazardous detergents even beyond 2020.

 Fun fact: Product notifications in the BfR format is the first format that opesus supports with our flagship software opesus EHS Product Notification.